 Who will I work with?

 Translational Immunology involves interdisciplinary teams, involving both core facilities and the laboratories of multiple Principal Investigators (PIs), including Drs.
 Jane Buckner, Karen Cerosasetti, Eddie James, Alice Long, and Bernard Khor.
-The Buckner Lab also works closely with the Systems Immunology Division led by Dr. Peter Linsley and the Diabetes Research Program led by Dr. Carla Greenbaum as well as the core facilities, including the Bioinformatics Department, Clinical Core, Flow Cytometry, Genomics, Genotyping, Human Immunophenotyping and the Tetramer Core Lab.
+The Buckner Lab also works closely with the Systems Immunology Division led by Dr. Peter Linsley and the Diabetes Research Program led by Dr. Carla Greenbaum as well as the core facilities, including the Bioinformatics Department, Clinical Core, Cell and Tissue Analysis, Genomics, Genotyping, Human Immunophenotyping and the Tetramer Core Lab.
 Dr. Buckner also has long-standing collaborations with Dr. David Rawlings at Seattle Children’s Research Institute and Dr. Michael Holers at University of Colorado, Denver.

 What is BRI and why do I want to work there?

 BRI is an internationally recognized medical research institute focused on finding cures for autoimmune and immune-mediated diseases.
 We stress excellence in advanced laboratory experimentation and carefully designed translational research programs.
 This offers our scientists the opportunity to directly impact the lives of people suffering from diseases including type 1 diabetes, rheumatoid arthritis, multiple sclerosis, allergies and asthma.

 We are seeking enthusiastic, highly motivated yet team-oriented individuals with an aptitude for learning and a desire to improve human health.
 The individuals we are seeking will hold doctoral degrees in immunology or a related field.
 Expertise in T cell assays and flow cytometry analysis is preferred.